 Stay Cool in Any Situation

 You don’t want your A/C to fail, and you don’t want to have to empty your bank account when it inevitably does.
 That’s why an Endurance vehicle protection plan is an invaluable investment for every vehicle owner.
 We’ll work with you to create a protection program that suits your needs and budget, so you’ll never have to worry about air conditioning issues again.
 Whichever plan you choose, you’ll also get 24/7 roadside assistance, substitute transport, and trip interruption costs as standard.
-We’ll also throw in a year’s free membership to our Endurance Elite program and all the amazing everyday driver benefits it brings.
+We’ll also throw in a free year’s worth of Endurance Elite Benefits and all the amazing everyday driver perks they bring.

 Want to avoid repairs altogether?
 EnduranceAdvantage™ has your back.
 America’s most comprehensive vehicle protection plan includes up to $3,500 in routine maintenance costs per year—keeping your vehicle in top condition and preventing problems before they happen.
 Just take your vehicle to an ASE-certified mechanic, show them proof of your Endurance membership, and we’ll reimburse them.
 No money even has to leave your wallet.